11 Best Legacy Board Games 2022

 Pandemic Legacy Season 1 really brought the legacy genre to the forefront, get this game and you will see why.
 If you really enjoy Season 1 then there are two more fantastic Pandemic Legacy Seasons to get stuck into.
 Each of them evolve into a different and intricate game that will keep surprising and challenging you all together.

-I recommend you try Season 1 with your friends and see if you can ensure the safety and security of the entire planet then you can buy Pandemic Legacy Season 1 on Amazon here.
+I recommend you try Season 1 with your friends and see if you can ensure the safety and security of the entire planet then you can buy Pandemic Legacy Season 1 at Amazon here.

 Ps.
 Season 1 comes in two boxes: Red or Blue – they are exactly the same.